You want smart political talk without the meltdowns?

 It's not like you're making your community more safe to me.

-Anyway, listen to this guy.
+Anyway, listen to this, guys.

-He's a complete idiot.
+It's a complete idiot.

-Defendant is ordered, there'll be a court appearance.
+There'll be a court appearance.

 That didn't happen in this case.